Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Side Effects for Tnkase

-The following adverse reactions are discussed in other sections of the label:
+The following clinically significant adverse reactions are discussed in other sections of the label:

 • Hypersensitivity [see WARNINGS AND PRECAUTIONS]